-Description Use this option to enable the generation of code coverage information.
+Description Use this option to enable the generation of a text-based report file for code coverage information.
 The code coverage information will be generated after the execution has completed and you can find it in the specified file.
+Because most embedded applications do not terminate, you might have to use this option in combination with --timeout or coverage, an error message will be directed to stderr.